Adventure is for Every Person!

 Her own “Adventure Project” began when she turned 40 while on safari in South Africa.
 Realizing she had veered off the path of her “right life,” she returned determined to make major changes both personally and professionally.
 In the first half of 2012, she left her relationship, her house and her job.
 In the second half of 2012, she married the love of her life – one year to the day she unveiled an authentic, heartfelt online profile on a dating website.

 In 2013, she came full circle and turned her attention back to writing.
 In doing so, she began exploring mindful living and became a contributor to elephantjournal.com.
 After many months of writing, traveling and restorative yoga, she visited an art bazaar where she stumbled upon the art featured to the right by Lexis Krieg/Lexisworks.
-She realized her next adventure was a new career and The Adventure Project was born.
+She realized her next adventure was to be facilitating transformation by bringing her passion for play to people and The Adventure Project was born.